JvanKatwijk/qt-dab/README.md

 The current DAB standard eliminated the support for Modes other than Mode 1 and Bands other than VHF Band III.
 The Qt-DAB implementation still supports these features, however, since they are obsolete, there are no controls on the GUI anymore (the control for the Mode was already removed from earlier versions).

-Explicitly setting the Mode and/or the Band is possible by including some command lines in the ".qt-dab.ini" file.
+Explicitly setting the Mode and/or the Band is possible by including appropriate command lines in the ".qt-dab.ini" file.

-For the Mode, one will add/set a line
+For the *Mode*, one will add/set a line

 	dabMode=Mode x, where x is either 1, 2 or 4

-For the Band, one will add/set a line
+For the *Band*, one will add/set a line

 	dabBand=band, where band is either VHF Band III or L_Band